ttreeagency/Ttree.Identicons/README.rst

 1. Just install and activate the package

-2. Include the package subroutes in your main Routes.yaml
+2. Include the package subroutes in your main Routes.yaml (optional: if you use only the fluid ViewHelper)

 ::